-1.5 Time dependent tests can be performed and are discussed briefly here but are to be reported in another standard.
+1.5 Time-dependent tests not covered by this standard can be performed but are to be reported in another standard.

-1.6 Observed and calculated values shall conform to the guidelines for significant digits and rounding established in Practice D6026.
+1.6 All observed and calculated values shall conform to the guidelines for significant digits and rounding established in Practice D6026.